MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/getting-started-with-playFab-and-snowflake.md

 and title_id = '<my title id goes here in all caps>'
 ```

-This query may take a few minutes to run, depending on the size of your database instance, and how much data your game contains, but when done you'll see the answer in the results section.
+This query may take a few minutes to run, depending on the size of your database instance, and how much data your game contains.
+When it has completed, you'll see the answer in the results section.

 ![Snowflake - Database - Query](media/tutorials/snowflake-database-query.png)